birkin/rust__the_book/README.md

     - this was helpful...
 "Note that this let statement means expensive_closure contains the definition of an anonymous function, not the resulting value of calling the anonymous function."

+- iterators...
+"The iter method produces an iterator over immutable references.
+If we want to create an iterator that takes ownership of v1 and returns owned values, we can call into_iter instead of iter.
+Similarly, if we want to iterate over mutable references, we can call iter_mut instead of iter.""

 ---

 #### logging...